rakhiarrus1988-source/telegram-uploader/README.md

 - **Terabox**: Uses `terabox-dl` (auto‑installed).
 - You need a **Telegram API ID and Hash** from [my.telegram.org](https://my.telegram.org/apps).

-## This code is not ready to use now, please don't use it
+## This code is not ready to use now, please don't use it.
+we're working on it with a book bastic logic